 In Emmitsburg, however, the average commute to work is quite long.
 On average, people spend 34.26 minutes each day getting to work, which is significantly higher than the national average.

-The citizens of Emmitsburg are slightly better educated than the national average of 21.84% for all cities and towns, with 23.21% of adults in Emmitsburg having a bachelor's degree or advanced degree.
+The education level of Emmitsburg citizens is a little higher than the average for US cities and towns: 23.21% of adults in Emmitsburg have at least a bachelor's degree.

 The per capita income in Emmitsburg in 2022 was $35,036, which is lower middle income relative to Maryland, and middle income relative to the rest of the US.
 This equates to an annual income of $140,144 for a family of four.
 However, Emmitsburg contains both very wealthy and poor people as well.